 If you find that your stove is not lighting, firstly check the holes around the burner whether they are blocked with food or other debris or not.
-If you find such things, you can clean them with a piece of toothpick or wire.
-Please be careful that the toothpick should not break off and fall in the hole.
-In the case of some stoves, the burner cover must be lined up correctly for lighting the stove, so check this properly.
+If you see such things, you can clean them with a piece of toothpick or wire.
+Please be careful that the toothpick should not break off and fall into the hole.
+In some stoves, the burner cover must be lined up correctly for lighting the stove, so check this properly.
 If you feel helpless, contact the experts.

 If you smell gas, first of all, make sure that all the burners are turned completely off.
-If they are already turned completely off and you still smell gas, get out of the house and go to another location.
+If they are already turned entirely off, and you still smell gas, get out of the house and go to another location.
 Call the gas company as soon as possible.

 Do’s and Don’t while Using Gas Stove At Home

 Now let’s discuss some Do’s and Don’ts that you should remember for your safety.